-Cochran, Kroll & Associates, Social Security Disability help
+Cochran, Kroll & Associates, P.C., Social Security Disability Lawyers

 The two benefits paid are Social Security Disability (SSD) payments for all qualified disabled persons and Supplemental Security Income (SSI) payments for qualified disabled individuals who are at lower income levels.